Scientific racism: Robert Boyle

 An early scientist who studied race was Robert Boyle (1627–1691), an Anglo-Irish natural philosopher, chemist, physicist, and inventor.
 Boyle believed in what today is called monogenism, that is, that all races, no matter how diverse, came from the same source: Adam and Eve.
 He studied reported stories of parents' giving birth to differently coloured albinos, so he concluded that Adam and Eve were originally white, and that whites could give birth to different coloured races.
 Theories of Robert Hooke and Isaac Newton about color and light via optical dispersion in physics were also extended by Robert Boyle into discourses of polygenesis, speculating that perhaps these differences were due to "seminal impressions".
 However, Boyle's writings mentioned that at his time, for "European Eyes", beauty was not measured so much in colour, but in "stature, comely symmetry of the parts of the body, and good features in the face".
 Various members of the scientific community rejected his views, and described them as "disturbing" or "amusing".

 Richard Bradley

 Richard Bradley (1688–1732) was an English naturalist.
 In his book titled Philosophical Account of the Works of Nature (1721), Bradley claimed there to be "five sorts of men" based on their skin colour and other physical characteristics: white Europeans with beards; white men in America without beards (meaning Native Americans); men with copper-coloured skin, small eyes, and straight black hair; Blacks with straight black hair; and Blacks with curly hair.
-It has been speculated that Bradley's account inspired Linnaeus' later categorisation.
+It has been speculated that Bradley's account inspired Linnaeus's later categorisation.